0x644BE25/Syrah/Syrah_tutorial.md

 **Installing everything else:** If you're on MacOS or linux, you can install the dependencies using `install_dependencies.sh`.
 This will require some minimal use of the terminal and will install software with default options.
 For alternative installation options, see the [README](https://github.com/0x644BE25/Syrah/blob/main/readme.md).
 Steps:

-- 1 &ensp; Download Syrah's files to the directory where you want to install software <details>You can download a zip file of Syrah from [here](https://github.com/0x644BE25/Syrah/archive/master.zip), unzip it, and move the files from the unzipped `Syrah-main` folder (NOT the entire `Syrah-main` folder) to your install directory.</details>
+- 1 &ensp; Download Syrah's files to the directory where you want to install Syrah. <details>You can download a zip file of Syrah from [here](https://github.com/0x644BE25/Syrah/archive/master.zip), unzip it, and move the files from the unzipped `Syrah-main` folder (NOT the entire `Syrah-main` folder) to your install directory.</details>
 - 2 &ensp; Open a terminal window and navigate to your chosen install directory <details>**MacOS:** `Applications > Utilities > Terminal.app` and navigate to the folder where you want to install software, OR right-click on the folder where you want to install software and choose `New Terminal at Folder` </details>
 - 3 &ensp; Run `bash install_dependencies.sh` **NOTE:** You will need to enter your user password and confirm some steps during installation, so watch the terminal.
 This process should take only a few mintues depending on your internet connection.